dabapps/redux-requests/README.md

 If you are using a version of npm that doesn't support package lock files, we'd recommend installing with the `--save-exact` flag to pin to a specific version in your package.json.

 ## Getting Started

-You will need Redux-Thunk installed in your project for actions to be correctly dispatched.
+You will need redux-thunk installed in your project for actions to be correctly dispatched.

 When defining a new request, you will need to first define an actionset, using `makeAsyncActionSet(ACTION_NAME)`.
 This will give you a set of three actions that your reducers can then key off of.